Event Stream Processing

 Stream processing technology is increasingly prevalent because it provides superior solutions for many established use cases, such as data analytics, ETL, and transactional applications.
 It also enables novel applications, software architectures, and business opportunities.
 With traditional data infrastructures, data and data processing have been omnipresent in businesses for many decades.

-Over the years, the collection and usage of data have grown consistently, and companies have designed and built infrastructures to manage that data.
+Over the years, data collection and usage have grown consistently, and companies have designed and built infrastructures to manage that data.
 However, the traditional architecture that most businesses implement distinguishes two types of data processing: transactional processing and analytical processing.

-To implement Event Stream Processing, organizations can utilize various technologies and tools.
+– Organizations can utilize various technologies and tools to implement event stream processing (ESP).
 Some popular ESP frameworks include Apache Kafka, Apache Flink, and Apache Storm.
-These frameworks provide the necessary infrastructure and processing capabilities to handle high-speed data streams and perform real-time analytics.
+These frameworks provide the infrastructure and processing capabilities to handle high-speed data streams and perform real-time analytics.

 IoT Stream Processing: Distributed to the Edge

-IoT represents a distributed architecture.
-We have the distribution of analytics from the IoT platform, either cloud or on-premise, to network edges, making analytics more complicated.
+1: IoT represents a distributed architecture.
+Analytics are distributed from the IoT platform, either cloud or on-premise, to network edges, making analytics more complicated.
 A lot of the filtering and analysis is carried out on the gateways and the actual things themselves.
 These types of edge devices process sensor event data locally.

 Technicality is only one part of the puzzle; data ownership and governance are the other.